Machine learning applications for the study of AGN physical properties using photometric observations: Machine learning for AGN property estimations

 \subsubsection{$L_{\rm X}$ and $L_{\rm Bol}$}

 Naturally, once the model has an estimation for $z$, it can easily find the appropriate regression for $L_{\rm X}$, given that the X-ray flux is one of the model's inputs.
-As hoped for, the X-ray luminosity is predicted with high accuracy and precision: when $z$ is known, the error on the estimate is log($L_{\rm X}$/erg s$^{-1}$) $\sim$ 0.05, and rises to $\sim$ 0.33 when $z$ is reconstructed.
-The bolometric luminosity $L_{\rm Bol}$, being the convolution of multiple wavelength observations presents the first moderate challenge for the model to predict: it however gives reliable reconstructed values, with $\sigma_{\rm err}$ = 0.12 (0.31) for $ML_{\rm w/z}$ ($ML_{\rm wo/z}$).
-In general the performance worsens slightly as we move into the tails of the bin edges, and the data sample to train on become scarce: the reconstructed parameters tends to be overestimated for low values of the true parameter, while they are underestimated for high values.
+As anticipated, the X-ray luminosity is predicted with high accuracy and precision: when $z$ is known, the error on the estimate is log($L_{\rm X}$/erg s$^{-1}$) $\sim$ 0.037 and rises to $\sim$ 0.193 when $z$ is reconstructed.
+The bolometric luminosity $L_{\rm Bol}$, being the convolution of multiple wavelength observations presents the first moderate challenge for the model to predict: however, it gives reliable reconstructed values, with $\sigma_{\rm err}$ = 0.142 (0.268) for $ML_{\rm w/z}$ ($ML_{\rm wo/z}$).
+In general, the performance worsens slightly as we move into the tails of the bin edges and the data in sample we have trained on become scarce: the reconstructed parameters tend to be overestimated for low values of the true parameter, while they are underestimated for high values.